SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 <i>My Master is here.</i>

 <i>I rush forward when we enter the room and I see him sitting there.
-I will not touch him, not without invitation.
+I will not touch him, not without invitation, if I can help it.
 But I run up to him, forgetting myself, as a little Childe.</i>

 <i>He turns to me, granting me his face.</i>